open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 using the same [data model](./data-model.md).
 An Event is a specialized type of LogRecord, not a separate concept.

-Events contain all of the features provided by LogRecords, plus one additional
+Events are OpenTelemetry's standardized semantic formatting for LogRecords.
+Beyond the structure provided by the LogRecord data model, it is helpful for logs to have a common format within that structure.
+When OpenTelemetry instrumentation emits logs, those logs SHOULD be formatted as Events.
+All semantic conventions defined for logs MUST be formatted as Events.

-feature: every event is a semantic convention.
-All Events have a `name`, and all Events with the same `name` MUST conform to the same schema for both their `Attributes` and their `Body`.
+The Event format is as follows.
+All Events have a `name` attribute, and all Events with the same `name` MUST conform to the same schema for both their `Attributes` and their `Body`.

 ## Event API usecases